ffelten/ffelten.github.io/_pages/about.md

   - /about.html
 ---

-> I'm currently taking a few months to explore entrepreneurship.
+> I'm currently taking a few months to explore entrepreneurship @ [Autom8.build](https://autom8.build).
 Maybe I'll come up with something useful; I'll certainly learn along the way.
 I'll try to document what I learn each month during this journey.

 Before that, I was a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
 My research areas: Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.